SlipknotTN/LLM_exercises/README.md

 ### Steps to create the chatbot

-The difference between the two exercises is the first page retrieval step, then the scripts are exactly the same.
+The difference between the two exercises is the first page retrieval step with dedicated parsing functions, then the other scripts are exactly the same.

 - Get the page data as dataframe CSV
   - Exercise 1: get the 2022 data from Wikipedia API with `get_wikipedia_2022_events_data.py`
   - Exercise 2: get a custom page data from Wikipedia API with `get_wikipedia_page.py`
 - Create embeddings for the data with `create_embeddings.py`
 - Answer to a question on the new data `answer_question.py`
-  - Find relevant data to the question
+  - Find relevant data to the question comparing the question and text embeddings
   - Add the context to the prompt
   - Get the answer using OpenAI Completions API

+For the final project it was requested to submit a jupyter notebook, here saved as `custom_chatbot_project.ipynb`.
+It performs the same steps of the aforementioned scripts, but you can use it to send the questions in a user-friendly interactive way.

 ### Useful links:
 - Wikipedia API: https://en.wikipedia.org/w/api.php